 Go through these reasons and find out if you still want to invest in those large recreational vehicles and roam the world.

-Why RV’s Are a Bad Investment – 15 Reasons
+Why RVs Are a Bad Investment – 15 Reasons

 1. RVs are Expensive

 Do you know motorhome prices start from $40k and may reach up to $3M?
 And these are just the basic estimates without any bells or whistles.
-Customize your RV, and your bill would skyrocket.
+Customize your RV, and your bill will skyrocket.

 On the other hand, camper trailers, fifth wheels, and pop-up campers are relatively more economical options.
 They start at around $10k and may top up to $60k.